astronomer/docs/learn/airflow-pinecone.md

 [Pinecone](https://www.pinecone.io/) is a proprietary vector database platform designed for handling large-scale vector based AI applications.
 The [Pinecone Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-pinecone/stable/index.html) offers modules to easily integrate Pinecone with Airflow.

-In this tutorial you'll use Airflow to create vectors embeddings of series descriptions, create an index in your Pinecone project, ingest the vector embeddings into that index, and query Pinecone to get a suggestion for your next binge-watchable series based on your current mood.
+In this tutorial you'll use Airflow to create vector embeddings of series descriptions, create an index in your Pinecone project, ingest the vector embeddings into that index, and query Pinecone to get a suggestion for your next binge-watchable series based on your current mood.

 ## Why use Airflow with Pinecone?